Here's how you identify the most characteristic animal poops

 As a matter of fact yes there are:

 - Tardigrades - These little alien-like critters only excrete when they molt.
-So any "fecal" matter produced it not really pooped out as we would really describe it.
+So any "fecal" matter produced is not pooped out as we would describe it.

 - Demodex mites (face mites) - These little stowaways lack any form of an anus.
-They simply store up any and all waste in special large cells in their intestines.
+They store up any waste in special large cells in their intestines.
 This waste is stored for their entire life until they eventually die.

 How do you identify animals from their poop?

 So, without further ado, here is how to identify 7 animals from their poop.
-Given the enormous diversity of animals in the world, trust us when we say this list is far from exhaustive.
+Given the enormous diversity of animals worldwide, trust us when we say this list is far from exhaustive.